We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Create a Meeting Notes Document.
 Create a blank document in the above folder and call it “GROUP_NAME Group Meeting Notes”.

 Create a Roadmap Document.
 Create a document in the above folder and call it “GROUP_NAME Group Roadmap”.
 Put your initial roadmap in the document.

 Schedule a Recurring Meeting.
-Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) and call the meeting GROUP_NAME Group Sync-Up”.
+Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) on the shared calendar and call the meeting “$GROUP_NAME WG”.
 Attach the meeting notes document to the calendar event.
 Generally schedule these meetings between 9:00AM to 2:59PM Pacific Time.
-Invite the public Google group to the meeting.
+Invite

 Register the Working Group.
 Go to WORKING-GROUPS and add your working group name, the names of the leads, the working group charter, and a link to the meeting you created.